User Testing vs. Usability Testing: What are the Differences?

 User Testing vs. Usability Testing 09

-Moderated and unmoderated interviews work well for user testing.
-This is how the audience tells themselves whether they need a specific concept and whether the idea is useful.
+For user testing, both moderated and unmoderated interviews perform nicely.
+The audience tells itself this whether they need a particular thought and whether the idea is practical.

-These methods can be adapted for usability testing.
-The topmost productive ones include:
+One can adjust these techniques for usability testing.
+The most highly productive ones consist in:

-• An unmoderated or moderated interview influences a visitor’s decision: a call to action or a site page.
-Evaluate the first impression of visiting a site/application and analyze the usability of similar competitors’ products.
+• An unmoderated or moderated interview shapes a visitor’s choice—a web page or a call to action.
+Review the first impression of visiting a site/application and assess the usability of products of like competitors.

 Testing Tip #3: Results